 All of the GUNS members were eventually caught and taken to prisons on the continent, where two of them died.
 Falla survived and returned to Guernsey to eventually compile the huge volume of resistance accounts, which aimed to update the history books on the portrayal of the Channel Islands resistance to the Germans during the war.

 Have you seen our dedicated Guernsey Literary & Potato Peel Pie Society microsite?
-Discover the story of Occupation in Guernsey alongside the tale from the upcoming film directed by Mike Newell and starring Lily James and Michiel Huisman.
+Discover the story of Occupation in Guernsey alongside the tale from the film directed by Mike Newell and starring Lily James and Michiel Huisman.